Chain O' Lakes Advisories

 - Canoe Camp

 - Youth Tent Areas

 Note: For trail locations, view the property map under the MAPS tab.

 1. MODERATE (1.5 miles)—Begins north of campground, follows a ridge through the woods before dropping down in a valley, crosses two channels as it circles around the north side of Dock Lake, and returns to the campground.

-4. MODERATE (1 mile)— Takes you past four lakes, wooded areas, swamps and open fields.
+4. MODERATE (1.5 miles)— Passes four lakes, wooded areas, swamps and open fields.

-8. MODERATE (.5 mile)—A self-guiding nature trail.
-It begins at the interpretive center, circles Finster Lake and crosses a glacial kame, and returns to the interpretive center.
+8. MODERATE (.5 mile)—A self-guided nature trail, begins at Stanley Schoolhouse, circles Finster Lake and crosses a glacial kame, and returns to the schoolhouse.
+Map.

 PLEASE STAY ON MARKED TRAILS.